loadtest4j/loadtest4j-reporter-slf4j/README.md

 </dependency>
 ```

-**Note:** Reporters reference loadtest4j in `provided` scope.
-This means you must 'provide' it separately.
-A Driver will provide it automatically:
+**Note:** Reporters reference the core loadtest4j library in `provided` scope.
+All standard Drivers will provide it automatically.
+If you are not using a standard Driver, you must add `org.loadtest4j:loadtest4j` to your `pom.xml`.

+**Note:** SLF4J requires an appender to work.
+Your Driver or Web framework (such as Dropwizard) may provide one automatically.
+If not, you must add an appender (such as Logback) to your `pom.xml`.

 ```xml
 <dependencies>